Playground Global: Significant investments

-Playground Global has raised $800 million across two funds, starting with $300 million in 2015 from its limited partners including Google, HP, Foxconn, Redpoint Ventures, Seagate Technology and Tencent, among others.
+Playground Global has raised $1.2 billion across three funds, starting with $300 million in 2015 from its limited partners including Google, HP, Foxconn, Redpoint Ventures, Seagate Technology and Tencent, among others.
 This was followed by $500 million raised during Fund II in 2016.
+20% of Playground’s portfolio companies are Unicorns.

 In June 2015, Playground Global was part of a $20.5 million series A funding round for Nervana Systems, an AI software company acquired by Intel in 2016.
 In 2017, Playground Global backed Owl Labs, a conferencing devices company, with $1.3 million in seed money.
 In December 2017, Playground Global led a seed round of $5.7 million for FarmWise to commercialize its automated weeding robot and to continue building autonomous systems which can harvest food for farmers.
 Playground's Bruce Leak also joined their board of directors.
 In March 2018, Playground Global led a $35 million funding round for Relativity Space, a startup that develops small launch vehicles with the use of 3-D printing technologies.
 Playground's Jory Bell joined Relativity's board.
 In November 2018, Playground Global led a $30 million Series B Funding round for RapidSOS, an emergency response data provider.
+Nearly a third of Playground’s investments are in engineered biology.

+Regarding Playground’s investment in Agility in March 2024, Peggy Johnson joined the company as CEO.
+Peggy recently held the position of CEO at Magic Leap, a spatial computing company.
+During her tenure, she spearheaded the company's transition from consumer to enterprise focus, oversaw its restructuring and recapitalization, and introduced Magic Leap 2, a leading AR headset designed for business applications.
+Before joining Magic Leap, Peggy spent six years at Microsoft as Executive Vice President of Business Development, reporting directly to CEO Satya Nadella.
+In this role, she was responsible for driving strategic partnerships and transactions to fuel growth for both Microsoft and its clients.
+Notably, Peggy founded M12, Microsoft's inaugural corporate venture fund, which amassed a portfolio of over 80 companies within three years.
+Prior to her time at Microsoft, Peggy spent 24 years at Qualcomm, where she served on the Executive Committee and held various leadership roles spanning marketing, sales, engineering, and business development.

+Since 2017, investing through its $500 million second fund, Playground has backed life sciences companies to apply technology in areas such as engineering biological systems.
+Towards the end of 2017, the firm made an investment in Ultima, a company that maintained a low profile until May.
+At that point, Ultima announced it had secured around $600 million in venture capital to further develop its DNA-sequencing technology.